 Textlocal says that other theatres could use SMS in a similar way to text contacts on their database with updates of all forthcoming shows, giving recipients the opportunity to book while there is still availability.
 For shows where there is a high level of availability, a text with a ticket discount will drive last-minute bookings and help sell empty seats.

-To build the database, Textlocal advises business to offer customers the opportunity to subscribe to the text alert system when they buy tickets online or over the phone.
+To build the database, Textlocal advises businesses to offer customers the opportunity to subscribe to the text alert system when they buy tickets online or over the phone.
 An inbound number can also be printed on all print material, posters and the website, giving people the opportunity to opt-in for text alerts on forthcoming productions.
 Finally, says Textlocal, theatres, cinemas and other ticket-dependent businesses can use SMS to text barcodes and tickets for entry to shows.